Sew Me Shut

 He sighed again, more slowly this time to ensure less pain and carefully rose himself from the crimson splattered floor.
 He wavered and stilled himself with a hand to the wall so he could catch his breath.
 He couldn't remember ever being so weak and he grimaced at the thought.
 Breathing slowly, he trudged his way to the bathroom and peeled away his clothing.
 As always, he refused to look at his own body, never willing to glance at the evidence of his weakness and his family's love and climbed into the bathtub with difficulty.
 His eyes stayed glued to the bottom as it filled with warm water and he grimaced as it washed over his both new and odd wounds, the warmth seeping into his aching muscles.

 It took awhile but he soon relaxed, leaning back and closing his eyes as he simply allowed the gentle dripping of the facet relax him.
-He tried not to focus on the otherwise silent home.
+He tried not to focus on the otherwise silent home, or the tinted water.

 It only reminded him of what he lost, and what he had never had to begin with.